NigelEarle/AWS-CSA-Notes-2018/1000-ft-overview/README.md

 ### Availability Zones (AZ)

-An AWS Availability Zone is one or more discrete data centers, each with redundant power, networking and connectivity housed in separate facilities.
+**AWS Availability Zones** are one or more discrete data centers, each with redundant power, networking and connectivity housed in separate facilities.
 Deploying your application across multiple Availability Zones is useful for redundancy, low latency and fault tolerance.

-Regions with multiple Availability Zones:
+**_Regions with multiple Availability Zones:_**

 - US East
   - Ohio (3)